Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Naming tests in accordance to specifications rather than classes has an additional advantage of removing that unnecessary coupling.
 Now, if we decide to rename `SolarCalculator` to something else or move it to a different directory, the test names won't need to be updated to reflect that.

 By adhering to this structure, our test suite will effectively take form of a living documentation.
-For example, this is how the test suite is organized in [CliWrap](https://github.com/Tyrrrz/CliWrap) (the underscores are replaced with spaces by [xUnit](https://xunit.net/docs/configuration-files#methodDisplayOptions)):
+For example, this is how the tests are organized in one of my projects, [CliWrap](https://github.com/Tyrrrz/CliWrap):

 ![Functional tests used for CliWrap](cliwrap-functional-tests.png)

 As long as a piece of software does something at least remotely useful, it will always have functional requirements.
-Those can be either _formal_ (specification documents, user stories, etc.) or _informal_ (verbally agreed upon, assumed, JIRA tickets, written on toilet paper, etc.)
+Those can be either _formal_ (specification documents, user stories, etc.) or _informal_ (verbally agreed upon, assumed, JIRA tickets, etc.)

 Turning informal specifications into functional tests can often be difficult because it requires us to take a step away from code and challenge ourselves to think from a user's perspective.
-What helps me with my open-source projects is that I start by creating a readme file where I list a bunch of relevant usage examples, and then encode those into tests.
+What helps me with my open-source projects is that I start by creating a readme file where I list a bunch of relevant usage examples, and then encode them as tests.

-To summarize, we can conclude that it's a good idea to **partition tests based on threads of behavior, rather than the code's internal structure**.
+To summarize, we can conclude that it is a good idea to **partition tests based on threads of behavior, rather than the code's internal structure**.

 Both of the aforementioned guidelines, when combined, form a mental framework that provides us with a clear goal for writing tests and a good sense of organization, while not relying on any assumptions.
-We can use it to establish a test suite for our project that focuses on value, and then scale it according to priorities and limitations relevant to the current context.
+We can use it to establish a test suite for our project that focuses on value, and then scale it according to the priorities and limitations relevant to the current context.

 The idea is that, instead of focusing on a specific scope or distribution of scopes, we build our test suite based on the user-facing functionality, while attempting to cover that functionality as accurately as we can.

 ## Functional testing for web services (via ASP.NET Core)

-There might still be some confusion as to what constitutes functional testing or how exactly it's supposed to look especially if you've never done it before, so it makes sense to show a simple but complete example.
+There might still be some confusion as to what constitutes functional testing or how exactly it's supposed to look, especially if you've never done it before, so it makes sense to show a simple but complete example.
 For this, we will turn the solar calculator from earlier into a web service and cover it with tests according to the rules we've outlined in the previous part of the article.
 This app will be based on ASP.NET Core, which is a web framework I'm most familiar with, but the same idea should also equally apply to any other platform.

 Our web service is going to expose endpoints to calculate sunrise and sunset times based on the user's IP address or provided location.
 To make things a bit more interesting, we'll also add a Redis caching layer to store previous calculations for faster responses.